clydebuilt1974/TryHackMe/Junior Penetration Tester/Network Security/Protocols and Servers.md

 * Consider IMAP to keep all mailboxes synchronised.

 ## Internet Message Access Protocol (IMAP)
-* Internet Message Access Protocol (IMAP) is more sophisticated than POP3.
+* More sophisticated than POP3.
-* IMAP makes it possible to keep your email synchronised across multiple devices (and mail clients).
+* IMAP makes it possible to keep email synchronised across multiple mail clients.
-* In other words, if you mark an email message as read when checking your email on your smartphone, the change will be saved on the IMAP server (MDA) and replicated on your laptop when you synchronise your inbox.
+* Marking an email message as read when checking email on your smartphone will save the change on the IMAP server (MDA) and replicate on other devices when the inbox is syncronised.
-* Let’s take a look at sample IMAP commands.
-* In the console output below, we use Telnet to connect to the IMAP server’s default port, and then we authenticate using LOGIN username password.
-* IMAP requires each command to be preceded by a random string to be able to track the reply.
-* So we added c1, then c2, and so on.
-* Then we listed our mail folders using LIST "" "*", before checking if we have any new messages in the inbox using EXAMINE INBOX.
-* We don’t need to memorise these commands; however, we are simply providing the example below to give a vivid image of what happens when the mail client communicates with an IMAP server.
 ```
 telnet 10.10.249.0 143